 Denise, in her own work, realized that she made it very difficult for Jim to be open with her.
 She would complain at him that he never participates in decision making, but when he would participate she would criticize his ideas.
 Initially she was unable to see she was doing this because she was stuck in the perception that she was right.
 She realized she was expecting Jim to read her mind and know what she needed and wanted, and when he didn’t meet her expectations, she would become angry and resentful at him.
 She began to realize how she would set him up to fail with this way of thinking.

-After 4 months of separation, individual counseling, and talking with a divorce lawyer, Jim and Denise moved back in with one another and began again with couples counseling.
+After 4 months of separation, individual counseling, Jim and Denise moved back in with one another and began again with couples counseling.
 The atmosphere or their relationship was completely different.
 They were no longer blaming and attacking each other, but were much more willing to listen to and understand one another with compassion and without contempt.
 They were excited about their new relationship and felt like they were falling in love all over again.
 Something they never thought possible 4 months prior.

 For this couple, separation helped them take some space to recognize their love for each other, and recognize their own part in the patterns of conflict they were encountering which allowed them to make changes necessary to break the cycle.

 Sometimes couples see only 2 options, stay in a miserable marriage, or get a divorce.
 There is a 3rd option, turning the marriage into what you want it to be.